CoryG89/BigEvent/docs/git.md

 The `origin` remote is the remote repository from which the local repository was cloned.
 In our case, `origin` should be your fork on GitHub.
 You should add each of your team mates forks as remotes as well so that you can pull changes from their forks when you wish.
-You can do this with the following command
+You can add a remote for my remote fork by running

-    git remote add remote_name https://github.com/teammate_username/BigEvent
+    git remote add cory https://github.com/CoryG89/BigEvent

 You should also add the main organization repository as the upstream repository